Two CHASS Alums Receive 2014 Watauga Medals

 Alum Serves As One of Wake County’s Newest Assistant DAs

 As a new assistant district attorney in North Carolina’s capital, Win Bassett ‘07 intends to serve the citizens of Wake County by administering justice fairly on their behalf.
-The Virginia […]
+The Virginia native initially came to Raleigh as a Park Scholar to […]

 Humanities and Social Sciences Alumni: Anita Watkins